SPYPI - A SOLUTION FOR EFFECTIVE SECURITY AWARENESS RAISING AMONG TEENAGERS AND YOUNG ADULTS

 We do not want limit our audience.
 Anyone looking for a fun low-level security awareness raising platform is welcome to use it.
 However, the concept mainly focuses on education facilities hence young people.

 We aim at making it open source, the source code for the current SpyPi version, however, is not yet available.

 KEY FEATURES OF SPYPI

-Students test out tools & practices of black-hat hackers, social engineers and data collectors to better understand the power & dangers of modern technology.
+Students test out tools & practices of black-hat hackers, social engineers as well as data collectors to better understand risks and the need to protect yourself.

 A text-based user interface allows students to actively participate.
 The user interface is easy to use and matches the "hackerish" design of SpyPi.

 A DESIGN WITH PURPOSE

 We've tried to make SpyPi look as you'd imagine a hacking station to look like.
 Actual hackers do not use such fancy looking devices and we're giving a rather misleading image of hacking itself, however, SpyPi's design serves a pedagogical purpose: It motivates students to participate.
 Most of us dreamed of becoming one of those hackers we see in movies.
 The "hackerish" look fulfills these childhood dreams and gains the interest and attention of students.
 A fitting design is a crucial to the success of this learning approach.

 PLEASE BE PATIENT

 FEEL FREE TO CONTACT US!